Bankoga/golem/core/region_confs/config_rules_framework_explanation.md

 Since the framework is, for the most part, region, and layer agnostic, the specifics of each region are determined by a configuration yaml which contains all the data needed to initialize the region with all of its layers given the specific input/output constraints of the problem domain object.

 - aside from layer data, what other data needs to be stored in a region config?
+- layers list
+  - layer dict
+    - name: layer_name
-- Layer Data
+    - details:
+      - point_type: cell or array of cells
       - cell morphology
         - lengths of dendrites?
         - plasticity data (if differs from generic)
         - resource constraints (if differs from generic)
       - connection data
         - types of cells that can project to the destination
         - layer to layer connections within the region
         - substitution spots for cross-PD connections

 > Note on Cortex Region: it is perhaps the case that l1-6 naming convention works fine normally, though something more descriptive may be nice